 ‘90s.
 This was another trip where we ended up having to buy an extra suitcase…Some of the range of

-variation is depicted here.
+variation of the traditionally colored blue and white ones is depicted here.

 This is my one and only cow creamer that has, I believe, a legitimate claim to be early Delft

 Blauw - a lovely example from the late 19c.
 From what the seller said, the marks attribute this